 A. Lecce is a popular choice, with its abundance of Baroque architecture and art galleries.
 For beach-side relaxation, the coastal towns of Gallipoli and Polignano a Mare are good choices.
 To experience the rural charms of Puglia, consider Ostuni or Cisternino.

-If you intend to explore the whole region, I recommend staying in Bari and renting a car from there (article on how to rent a car in Puglia).
+If you intend to explore the whole region, I recommend staying in Bari and renting a car from there.

 Q. Where should I stay if I want to base myself in one of the smaller towns in Puglia?